microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 It is not recommended to catch asynchronous harware exceptions, this is sometimes called [Structured Exception Handling](https://docs.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-160).
-An example of a hardware exception is a segmentation fault.
+Examples of hardware exceptions are the exception thrown when accessing a forbidden memory location as a result of a null pointer access, stack overflow, corrupt pointer dereferencing, unaligned memory access, etc..
 If such exceptional situation arises, application should fail fast and quit.
 Typically hardware exceptions are handled in a system level code, and our runtime is an application with regards to the host OS.
-NOTE: MSVC compiler accepts the [`/EHs`](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?view=msvc-160) switch to disable hardware exception handing in catch() blocks.
+NOTE: The [MSVC's default exception handling behavior](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?view=msvc-160#default-exception-handling-behavior) does not conform to the C++ standard.
+Use the `/EHsc` flag to [conform to the standard](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?view=msvc-160#standard-c-exception-handling).

 It is also not recommended to handle out-of-memory exception as there's a very little chance of handling it right.
 For such handling to work correctly there shouldn't be any memory allocation from the point of exception, in the stack